The Gift (Star Trek: Voyager): Plot

 After the events of "Scorpion", Voyager still remains without working warp propulsion and is infested with Borg technology.
 Seven of Nine, the Borg drone saved from the destruction of her cube, has her connection with the Borg collective severed.
 Her body begins to reject Borg technology.
 The Doctor must remove the majority of her Borg implants so she can recover.
 During the operation, she starts to have a seizure, caused by an implant in her brain.
 Kes uses her increasingly powerful telepathic abilities to disable the implant and stop the seizure.

 Seven of Nine is not used to being an individual and repeatedly demands to be returned to the Collective.
-Captain Janeway refuses, and asks her to help with removing the Borg technology in Voyager's systems.
+Captain Janeway refuses and asks her to help with removing the Borg technology in Voyager's systems.
 Working on repairs, Seven sees a transmitter and tries to send a message to the Borg.
-Kes, meditating with Tuvok to try to get her telepathic powers under control, senses that something is wrong and uses her abilities to send an electrical surge that stops Seven.
+Kes, meditating with Tuvok to try to get her telepathic powers under control, senses that something is wrong and uses her abilities to create an electrical surge that disables Seven.
 Seven is taken to the brig, where she has a long talk with Janeway about her separation from the Collective.
 Janeway brings Seven of Nine information about her past: before assimilation, she was a human girl named Annika Hansen.
 The new information enrages her and her wish to return to the Borg remains unchanged.

 Meanwhile, Kes and her ex-lover Neelix talk about their past.
 She demonstrates her new powers; Neelix is hurt as the table they are sitting at starts to change.
 The ship's structural integrity begins to destabilize, as does Kes's body.
 The Doctor is unable to explain this reaction; he only knows that her powers must be suppressed or she might die.
 Kes tells Janeway she has decided to leave Voyager so as not to endanger the ship.
 She boards a shuttle and puts some distance between herself and Voyager.
 As her atomic structure destabilizes, she contacts Voyager and tells them she is about to give them a gift.
 The ship hurtles through space, ending up safely beyond Borg space and ten years closer to home.

-The Doctor completes the removal of most of Seven's Borg implants, giving her a more humanlike appearance.
+The Doctor completes the removal of most of Seven's Borg implants, largely restoring her original human appearance; he also stimulates the re-growth of her hair and fits her with a skintight silver outfit.
+Seven expresses satisfaction with her new appearance.
 Janeway tells her she will be allowed to move about the ship once she proves she can be trusted.
+Before Janeway leaves, Seven tells her that her favorite color was red, answering a question that Janeway asked earlier about when Seven was a little girl.